goto-eof/insistent-downloader/README.md

 # Insistent Downloader
-File downloader (some experiments with the RANGE header)
+File downloader (some experiments with the RANGE HTTP header)